Boosterz22/PONIA-WIDGET-LFFI/replit.md

 # Overview

 PONIA is a cross-chain cryptocurrency payment widget designed for Web3 applications (gaming dApps, NFT marketplaces, crypto casinos, DeFi platforms).
 It enables instant deposits/withdrawals across multiple blockchains, allowing users to top-up accounts with any crypto from any supported chain without external conversions.
 The business model involves a 1.5% fee on every cross-chain transaction.
-It integrates Reown AppKit for professional wallet connection (300+ wallets) and deBridge for instant cross-chain bridging (~2 second transfers).
-The project aims to provide a professional, self-service solution for Web3 apps needing cross-chain payment functionality, supporting 10 major chains including EVM networks, Solana, and TRON.
+It integrates Reown AppKit for professional wallet connection (300+ wallets) and deBridge for instant cross-chain bridging (~43 second transfers).
+The project aims to provide a professional, self-service solution for Web3 apps needing cross-chain payment functionality, supporting 8 major deBridge-compatible chains including EVM networks, Solana, and TRON.

 # Recent Changes